hanfried/hanfried-bookmarks/README.md

     -   Blog <https://towardsdatascience.com/modern-parallel-and-distributed-python-a-quick-tutorial-on-ray-99f8d70369b8>
     -   Documentation <https://ray.readthedocs.io/en/latest/index.html>

-    I'm not completely sure about the differences, but it looks it's much easier to setup and maintain.
+    I&rsquo;m not completely sure about the differences, but it looks it&rsquo;s much easier to setup and maintain.
     Also, the DAG handling is nicer on first look.

     One of the subprojects is a seamless pandas scaling framework [modin](https://github.com/modin-project/modin)!